About Grainger County

 • Tennessee law provides for public observation of election processes and post-election audits to ensure accuracy and transparency.

-• Citizens seeking to request election-related records should contact the Election Commission with specific requests under the Tennessee Public Records Act.
+• Citizens seeking to request election related records should contact the Election Commission with specific requests under the Tennessee Public Records Act.

-Voter registration in Grainger County can be completed in person at the Election Commission office, by mail using the Tennessee voter registration form, or online through the Tennessee Secretary of State's website at GoVoteTN.com.
 Tennessee law requires that voter registration applications be received or postmarked at least 30 days prior to an election for the registrant to be eligible to vote in that election.
 Residents must be United States citizens, residents of Tennessee and Grainger County, and at least 18 years old on or before election day.
 To find your polling place in Grainger County, voters can contact the Election Commission office, visit the GoVoteTN.com website and use the polling location lookup tool, or check their voter registration card which lists the assigned precinct and polling location.

 Grainger County typically operates approximately 10-15 polling locations on election day depending on precinct boundaries and population distribution.
 Early voting is available at designated locations, typically the Election Commission office or other centrally located facilities, for approximately two weeks preceding election day including some weekend hours.
+Tennessee does not require voters to provide an excuse for early voting.

-Absentee voting by mail in Tennessee requires voters to meet specific criteria: being 60 years of age or older, being hospitalized or ill or physically disabled and unable to vote in person, being a full-time student or spouse of a full-time student outside the county, being outside the county on election day, being a candidate for office in the election, serving as an election official, being in jail awaiting trial, being unable to vote early and on election day due to religious obligations, or being a member of the military or spouse and dependent of a military member.
-Absentee ballot applications must be requested from and submitted to the Grainger County Election Commission, with specific deadlines: applications must be received by 7 days before election day for mail delivery of the ballot.
-Completed absentee ballots must be received by the close of polls on election day.
+Election records that are public in Tennessee include voter registration lists (with certain personal information redacted for privacy), campaign finance disclosure reports filed by candidates and political committees, candidate qualification documents, and precinct-level election results.
+The next major election is scheduled for November 3, 2026, which will include US House of Representatives races, Tennessee state legislative seats, county offices, and potentially other federal positions depending on term schedules.
+Absentee voting by mail in Tennessee requires voters to meet specific criteria: being 60 years of age or older, being hospitalized or ill or physically disabled and unable to vote in person, being a full-time student or spouse of a full-time student outside Grainger County, being outside Grainger County on election day, being a candidate for office in the election, serving as an election official, being in jail awaiting trial, being unable to vote early and on election day due to religious obligations, or being a member of the military or spouse and dependent of a military member.

 Economy & Demographics

 Grainger County's economy maintains its traditional agricultural roots while gradually diversifying into tourism, small-scale manufacturing, and service sectors.
-Agriculture remains a cornerstone, with cattle farming, hay production, and row crops dominating the rural landscape.
+Agriculture remains a cornerstone, with cattle farming, hay production, and row crops dominating the rural scene.
 Historically significant tobacco farming has declined but still contributes to the agricultural economy.

 • The median household income in Grainger County is estimated at approximately $45,000 to $50,000, below the Tennessee state median, reflecting the rural character and limited large-scale employment opportunities.

-The county's location along Cherokee Lake, a 28,676-acre Tennessee Valley Authority reservoir, has fostered a growing tourism and recreation economy, supporting marinas, fishing guide services, vacation rentals, and related hospitality businesses.
+Grainger County's location along Cherokee Lake, a 28,676-acre Tennessee Valley Authority reservoir, has fostered a growing tourism and recreation economy, supporting marinas, fishing guide services, vacation rentals, and related hospitality businesses.
 Manufacturing and small industrial operations provide employment, though major corporate facilities are limited compared to nearby Knox County.
 The unemployment rate typically tracks slightly above the state average, influenced by the seasonal nature of agricultural and tourism work.

 Educational attainment rates influence economic development, with efforts underway to improve workforce readiness through partnerships with regional technical colleges.